 Christ bore our sins.
 There is no doubt of that!
 But must He bear them for all eternity?
 The answer is a resounding NO!
 The high priest confessed the sins of Israel over the head of the Azazel goat and sent him away bearing those sins.

 Do we see the marvelous Plan of God at work here?
 Can we see the deep meaning of this part of the Day of Atonement?
-Can we recognize that the devil will carry the sins of mankind to the nethermost part of the universe—and keep them there with him for all eternity?
+Can we recognize that the devil will carry the sins of mankind to the nethermost part of the universe?

 The world is filled with accusation.
 Politicians accuse each other endlessly.
 The press accuses politicians of every possible evil.
 Countries do the same to each other.
 Husbands and wives often fall into this practice, usually springing from an argument.
 Neighbors and co-workers constantly accuse each other.